 In December 1998, however, Netscape did publicly release a developer preview based upon this development work and its new rendering engine, called NGLayout or "Gecko."
 This preview was not intended as a traditional browser beta as much as a press demonstration of the new rendering technology.

-Interestingly, this build produces the user agent string of "Mozilla/4.05 [en] (Win95; I)," leading me to wonder if Netscape created the preview by taking Navigator 4.05 and somehow grafting the new rendering engine under it.
+Curiously, this build produces the user agent string of "Mozilla/4.05 [en] (Win95; I)," leading me to wonder if Netscape created the preview by taking Navigator 4.05 and somehow grafting the new rendering engine into it.

 |In March 1999, the first "proper" next-generation Netscape browser preview was released under the moniker of "Milestone 3" (Milestones 1 and 2 were apparently limited to internal development).